LLNL/Abmarl/docs/src/gridworld.rst

    )
    sim.reset()

-This simulation has a grid of size ``(2 x 5)``, matching the input file.
-There are 3 types of agents in the object registry corresponding with the characters in the input array.
-B-class-barrier2 appears in the extra agents, but it is also built from the input array.
-If this happens, the builder prioritizes using the agent as is built from the file.
+This simulation is the same as the one above that we built from the array.

 .. _gridworld_built_in_features: